-Plans are being finalized to initiate construction activities following the receipt of permit amendments allowing for a return to much improved and consistent production profile closer to levels reached in the second half of 2022.
+Plans were finalized to initiate construction activities following the receipt of permit amendments allowing for a return to much improved and consistent production profile closer to levels reached in the second half of 2022.
 The Company continues to have constructive communications with the appropriate regulatory agencies regarding amendments to the current permits for the project.
-The Company anticipates to begin the Phase 2 leach pad expansion at Santana towards the end of Q4 which will increase the area available for site leaching operations by 40%.
-This leach pad expansion will allow for more efficient leaching activities as the ramp up of mining operations continues into 2025 with a better separation of the active leaching areas from newly mined material.
-The larger Phase 3 pad expansion is awaiting Permit Amendment approval that will allow the Company to execute on the larger future planned expansion of activities at Santana.
+The Company began the preparatory work related to an intermediate Phase 2 leach pad expansion at Santana towards the end of Q4 2024 which could provide some temporary improvement to the separation of active leaching areas from newly mined material while awaiting Permit Amendment approval for the larger Phase 3 pad expansion that will allow the Company to execute on the future planned expansion of activities at Santana.

 During the twelve month period ended December 31, 2024, the Company sold 2,806 ounces of gold and recorded sales revenues of \$8,915,799 from the Santana Project.
-As at December 31, 2024 recoverable gold inventories on the leach pad are 10,226 ounces.
+As at December 31, 2024 recoverable gold inventories on the leach pad were 10,226 ounces.